Witold Lutosławski: Aleatory technique

 For his String Quartet, Lutosławski had produced only the four instrumental parts, refusing to bind them in a full score, because he was concerned that this would imply that he wanted notes in vertical alignment to coincide, as is the case with conventionally notated classical ensemble music.
 The LaSalle Quartet, however, specifically requested a score from which to prepare for the first performance.
 Bodman Rae relates that Danuta Lutosławska solved this problem by cutting up the parts and sticking them together in boxes (which Lutosławski called mobiles), with instructions on how to signal in performance when all of the players should proceed to the next mobile.
 In his orchestral music, these problems of notation were not so difficult, because the instructions on how and when to proceed are given by the conductor.
 Lutosławski's called this technique of his mature period "limited aleatorism".

 Both Lutosławski's harmonic and aleatory processes are illustrated by example 1, an excerpt from Hésitant, the first movement of the Symphony No. 2.
 At number 7, the conductor gives a cue to the flutes, celesta and percussionist, who then play their parts in their own time, without any attempt to synchronise with the other instrumentalists.
 The harmony of this section is based on a 12-note chord built from major seconds and perfect fourths.
 After all the instrumentalists have finished their parts, a two-second general pause is indicated ("P.G.
 2" at top right of the example).
 The conductor then gives a cue at number 8 (and indicates the tempo of the following section) for two oboes and the cor anglais.
 They each play their part, again with no attempt to synchronise with the other players.
 The harmony of this part is based on the hexachord F♯–G–A♭–C–D♭–D, arranged in such a way that the harmony of the section never includes any sixths or thirds.
 When the conductor gives another cue at number 9, the players each continue until they reach the repeat sign, and then stop: they are unlikely to end the section at the same time.
-This "refrain" (from numbers 8 to 9) recurs throughout the movement, slightly altered each time, but always played by double-reed instruments which do not play elsewhere in the movement: Lutosławski thus also carefully controls the orchestral palette.
+This "refrain" (from numbers 8 to 9) recurs throughout the movement, slightly altered each time, but always played by double-reed instruments that do not play elsewhere in the movement: Lutosławski thus also carefully controls the orchestral palette.